Racket System Access

 #! /usr/bin/racket #lang racket (define file-path (command-line #:args (path) path)) (with-output-to-file file-path (λ() (system "echo Hello World!")) #:exists 'replace)

-Reading back in a file is generally a more straight-forward process, documented in the Racket Filesystem section.
+Reading back in a file is generally a more straight-forward process, documented in the Racket Filesystem section of the documentation.